- time 10th - 12th grade

 - location Throughout Israel

-Of course, you probably have some questions about YJ Discovery.
-We’ll provide you with specific details before the program starts.
-Here is some general information that can help you start planning.
-Also feel free to contact us with any additional questions at (866) 599-2534
+You’ve got questions, we’ve got answers about Ultimate Israel!
+We’ll provide you with plenty of specific details before the program starts, but here is some general information that can help you start planning.
+Of course, feel free to contact us with any additional questions at (866) 599-2534

 Getting to Israel

-Young Judaea organizes the international travel for all YJ Discovery programs.
-Each program, whether it begins in Europe, North America, or Israel, flies as a group from the New York area.
+Young Judaea organizes the international travel for Ultimate Israel, as the group flies together to Israel from the New York area.
 Once we have provided you with the details of your international travel, you should arrange domestic travel around those times.
 Please do not purchase domestic flight tickets until you have the times and airport for the international flight.

 Yes.
 You are welcome to drive to New York with friends or family and meet the group in the airport for the international flight.